samuel-gamelin/Rabbits-and-Foxes/README.md

 - Issues:
   - Issues will be used for task tracking.
   - When an issue is solved please document the changes that have been made.
-  - Close the issue after you have commit your code.
+  - Close the issue after you have committed your code.
-  - If the issue is a bug please use Bug-<title> for the title
-  - If the issue is a task please use Task-<title> for the title

 ##### Additional Tools

 - Contributions are made through GitHub, on this repository.
   - Please download and install [git](https://git-scm.com/) and/or [GitHub Desktop](https://desktop.github.com/).
 - Slack is used as the main chat for this project.
-- Github Issues will be used for task and ticket tracking.
+- GitHub issues will be used for task and ticket tracking.

 ## Current Class Diagram

 <p style="text-align:right">
 <img src="documentation/uml/classDiagram.png" alt="Class Diagram">
 </p>
-Date: November 18, 2019
+Date: December 2, 2019

 ## Current Sequence Diagram

 <p style="text-align:right">
 <img src="documentation/uml/sequenceDiagram.png" alt="Sequence Diagram">
 </p>
-Date: November 18, 2019
+Date: December 2, 2019

 ## Road Map